<function>

 Nanoseconds | ns | 10-9 |

 This section presents an approach to mitigating type instability based on the so-called barrier functions.
-These are type-stable functions embedded within a type-unstable function, with variables having uncertain types are passed as arguments.
-By doing so, the compiler is prompted to infer a concrete type for the variables, effectively creating a barrier that prevents the spread of type instability to subsequent operations.
+These are defined as type-stable functions embedded within a type-unstable function, where variables having uncertain types are passed as arguments.
+By doing so, the compiler is prompted to infer a concrete type for the variables, effectively creating a "barrier" that prevents the spread of type instability to subsequent operations.

-A key benefit of barrier functions is that they're agnostic to the underlying cause of type instability, making them widely applicable.
+A key benefit of this approach is that barrier functions are agnostic to the underlying cause of type instability, making them widely applicable.

 To illustrate the technique, let's revisit a type-unstable function from a previous section.
 This function defines a variable y